Introduction to 'Laptop or desktop'

 Getting started

-In this chapter, we’ll look at what you can change on your device.
-They’re all different, so we won’t be able to tell you exactly where to find these features on your device.
-But we’ll give you some general tips on finding them.
-You can then test whether they make using your device easier.
+Changing some settings on your device can make it easier for you to use.
+In this chapter, we’ll look at what you can change.
+Each device is different, so we won’t be able to tell you exactly where to find these features on yours.
+But we’ll give you some general tips on what settings there are, what they do and where to look for them.

 Finding your settings

 You’ll need to use a mouse, touchpad or touchscreen to access the settings.
-The settings are usually on your desktop or start menu, but it might depend on the device you’re using.
-Can’t find them?
-Check your instructions or use the help we’ve mentioned.
+They’re usually on your desktop or start menu, but it might depend on the device you’re using.

 There’s a search option on most devices.
-You can use this to find the setting you’re looking for.
-For example, you can search for ‘display settings’ or ‘text’ and it will bring you options.
+You can use this to find where the settings are.
+You can also search for a certain setting that you’re looking for.
+For example, you can search for ‘display settings’ or ‘sound’.

 Using settings you can: